renesas-rz/rz_benchmark_demo/doc/how-to-use.md

 #### Write the image on Linux PC

 1. Download or copy the release package into your PC.
-2. Unzip the release package and extract an image file '_Images_RZG2L_VLP3.0.5_benchmark.img_'.
+2. Unzip the release package and extract an image file.
 3. Insert the micro SD Card into your Linux PC and find the device name of the SD card.
 Use '_lsblk_' command to check the device name as follows.
 	* Before inserting the SD card